-Let us start our Mullvad VPN review by noting that they are an Internet privacy service started in 2008 and offered by the Swedish company Amagicom AB.
-Like most VPNs, Mullvad hides your IP address and provides you with a shared virtual one.
-Additionally, Mullvad does not keep any logs of your Internet activities and encourages anonymous payment methods like Bitcoin.
+Mullvad VPN is an Internet privacy service started in 2008 and offered by the Swedish company Amagicom AB.
+Like most VPNs, Mullvad hides your IP address and provides you with a shared virtual IP.
+Mullvad does not keep any logs of your Internet activities and encourages anonymous payment methods like Bitcoin.
 Their service generates a unique “16 digit number” that is used to create and manage your account.
-It is also used to provide login credentials to their apps and network resources.
-Thus, Mullvad does not require any personal information to use their service.
-Consequently, it is one of the most privacy and anonymity oriented VPNs that we have reviewed.
+It is also used to provide login credentials to their apps and network.
+Mullvad does not require any personal information to use their service.
+Consequently, it is one of the most privacy conscious VPNs that we have reviewed.

 Mullvad employs some of the best security protocols and algorithms, including OpenVPN (AES-256) and what many see as its “heir apparent”, WireGuard.
-Therefore, if you are primarily looking for a VPN to secure your Internet traffic and protect you online identity, Mullvad is a good choice for you.
+Therefore, if you are primarily looking for a VPN to secure your Internet traffic and protect you online identity, Mullvad is a good choice.

 Mullvad Pricing and Payment Options

 If you like to keep all of your online transactions in a central place, Mullvad accepts PayPal.
 You will need a Swedish phone number to pay using the Swedish mobile payment platform Swish.
 You can pay by cash by sending it along with your account registration number to the Amagicom AB address found in the footer of their website.
 If anonymity is your goal, they accept both Bitcoin and Bitcoin Cash.
 Additional cyptocurrency payments receive a 10% discount due to lower fees and less administration.
-Finally they accept bank transfers and activation codes found in their retail packages.
+Finally they accept bank transfers and activation vouchers purchased in retail locations.

 Mullvad VPN Service Features